-To provide more programmatic way to manage your data and schemas Manticore provides HTTP JSON protocol.
-It is very similar to the one from Elasticsearch.
+For a more programmatic approach to managing data and schemas, Manticore provides HTTP JSON protocol, similar to that of Elasticsearch.

-Manticore is not fully ACID-compliant, but it supports isolated transactions for atomic changes and binary logging for safe writes.
+While Manticore is not fully ACID-compliant, it supports isolated transactions for atomic changes and binary logging for safe writes.

-Data can be distributed across servers and data-centers.
-Any Manticore Search node can be both a load balancer and a data node.
-Manticore implements virtually synchronous multi-master replication using Galera library which guarantees consistency between all data nodes, no data loss and gives good replication performance.
+Data can be distributed across servers and data centers with any Manticore Search node acting as both a load balancer and a data node.
+Manticore implements virtually synchronous multi-master replication using the Galera library, ensuring data consistency across all nodes, preventing data loss, and providing exceptional replication performance.

-Manticore has a special index type called "percolate" which implements search in reverse when you index your queries rather than data.
-It's an extremely powerful tool for full-text data stream filtering: just put all your queries in the index, process your data stream by sending each batch of documents to Manticore Search and you'll get only those back that match some of your stored queries.
+Manticore offers a special table type, the "percolate" table, which allows you to search queries instead of data, making it an efficient tool for filtering full-text data streams.
+Simply store your queries in the table, process your data stream by sending each batch of documents to Manticore Search, and receive only the results that match your stored queries.

 - Full-text search

-- when used with small data volume you can benefit from powerful full-text search syntax and low RAM consumption (as little as 7-8 megabytes)
+- With small data volumes, enjoy the benefits of powerful full-text search syntax and low memory consumption (as low as 7-8 MB).

-- OLAP: using Manicore Search + Manticore Columnar Library, you can handle terabytes of data on a single or multiple servers for data analysis
+- OLAP: Use Manticore Search and the Manticore Columnar Library to analyze terabytes of data on a single or multiple servers.

 - Faceted search